Basic railroad signal terminology

 Absolute-Permissive Block system (APB): An ABS system for single track railroads, configured to automatically provide absolute signal protection between opposing trains on single track and at passing sidings, but allow following trains to proceed governed by permissive signals.

 Approach signal: A fixed signal used in connection with one or more other signals to govern the approach to the other signal or signals.
+This signal gives a warning or advance notice of the next signals in the series will indicate.
 (Also called a “distant signal.”)

-Block signal: A fixed signal at the entrance of a block to govern trains and engines entering and using that block.
+Block signal: A fixed signal at the entrance of a block to govern trains and locomotives entering and using that block.

-Centralized Traffic Control (CTC): A system under which train or engine movements are authorized by block signals whose indications supersede the superiority of trains for both opposing and following movements on the same track.
+Centralized Traffic Control (CTC): An interlocked system under which train or locomotive movements are authorized by block signals whose indications supersede the superiority of trains for both opposing and following movements on the same track.
+CTC systems are controlled by an operator/dispatcher who is to manage the flow of traffic.
+The operator has control over signals, switches, and other operating devices through the CTC system.

 Communications-based train control (CBTC): A specific series of technologies that rely on radio signals, and often embedded track transponders, to locate trains and communicate orders to locomotives based on track conditions, geography, weather, and maintenance-of-way zones.
 Most positive train control systems used in the U.S. will use some form of CBTC.